 To calculate your profit, you need two figures, each covering the same period:

 Now deduct your total business expenses from your total income, and this will give you your income from self-employment.
 This equals your profit for the relevant time period.

 Yes.
 If the revenue of a sole proprietorship is less than CHF 500,000, you have to keep accounts of your income, expenditure and assets at the least.

 Self-employed persons who must pay OASI but are not in a pension fund can pay up to 20 percent of their net earned income into a Pillar 3 restricted fund.
-The you can make in 2022 is CHF 34,416 – this cannot be exceeded.
-If you have not joined a pension fund, then in addition to investing, you should also insure yourself against being unable to work due to sickness, accident and death.
+The maximum contribution you can make to Pillar 3 for 2023 is CHF 35,280 .
+As you do not belong to a pension fund, then in addition to investing, you should also insure yourself against being unable to work due to sickness, accident and death.

 If you are self-employed and have a side job as well, then you are considered to be an employee.
-This means you can contribute a maximum of CHF 6,883 into your Pillar 3 account since you are enrolled in a pension fund.
+This means you can contribute a maximum of CHF 7,056 (2023 limit) into your Pillar 3 account since you are enrolled in a pension fund.